amitjimiwal/AntiNormieHub/README.md

 ## License

-ShareMSG is an open-source project licensed under the [MIT License](LICENSE).
+AntiNormieHub is an open-source project licensed under the [MIT License](LICENSE).
 You can use, modify, and distribute the code under the terms of this license.

 ## Contact